rsdoiel/antenna/planet.md

 ---

-## Iran launches new wave of aerial attacks against Israel
+## As it happened: Iran and Israel exchange heavy strikes

 date: 2025-06-16, from: RTÉ News